vertica/VerticaPy/CONTRIBUTING.md

   135,
   'Montreal, PQ / Chesterville, ON']]
 ```
-The last thing to know before writing an entire function is the save_to_query_profile() method.
-It is used to save the method call in a specific Vertica table.
-This table can be used to run statistics or in order to debug some code.
+The save_to_query_profile() method is used to save the method call in a Vertica table.
+This table is used to run statistics and for debugging purposes.

-The function is quite simple and it uses 3 main parameters:
+The save_to_query_profile() function uses three main parameters:
- - name: it is the name of the function.
+ - name: The name of the method.
- - path: it is the location of the function.
-For example, the method corr of the vDataFrame is located in vdataframe.vDataFrame.
+ - path: The location of the method.
+For example, the method corr() of the vDataFrame is located in vdataframe.vDataFrame.
- - json_dict: it is the dictionary of the different parameters.
+ - json_dict: A dictionary of the parameters to store.

-You'll understand quickly how to use the function in the following examples.

-For example, let's create a method to compute the correlations between two vDataFrame columns.
+For example, to create a method to compute the correlations between two vDataFrame columns:
 ```python
 # Example correlation method for a vDataFrame